Sydney Showground (Olympic Park): Sydney Showground Stadium

 Sydney Showground Stadium (known commercially as ENGIE Stadium) is the centrepiece of the Showgrounds and is used for flagship show events such as the Grand Parade.
 It has been used for various sports including baseball at the 2000 Summer Olympics and rugby league between 2001 and 2005.
-Since 2012, it has been is used for Australian rules football matches as the primary home ground of the Greater Western Sydney Giants, who compete in the Australian Football League.
-Twenty20 cricket has been played at the stadium since 2015 when the stadium became the home ground of Big Bash League team the Sydney Thunder.
+Since 2012, it has been used for Australian rules football matches as the primary home ground of the Greater Western Sydney Giants, who compete in the Australian Football League.
+Twenty20 cricket has been played at the stadium since 2015, when the stadium became the home ground of Big Bash League team the Sydney Thunder.

 The Dome

-The Dome, also known as The Dome and Exhibition Complex is a large indoor venue with a circular shaped floor plan and a ceiling up to 42 metres in height.
+The Dome, also known as The Dome and Exhibition Complex, is a large indoor venue with a circular shaped floor plan and a ceiling up to 42 metres in height.
 It has 7,200 square metres of floor space, which can be expanded to 21,600 square metres when combined with the adjoining Exhibitions Halls 2, 3, & 4.

 During the Olympics, it hosted the finals for team handball and some of the preliminary basketball games.
 Four other pavilions were constructed during the games to host badminton, rhythmic gymnastics, handball and indoor volleyball events, as well as the shooting and fencing part of the modern pentathlon competition.

 The Dome and the adjacent exhibition halls are used for corporate functions, trade shows and exhibitions such as Supanova Expo.
 The Dome is occasionally used to film TV shows, including the 2008 series of Gladiators Australia and early episodes of Junior MasterChef Australia 2011.